RickHUN/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Writes a function that prints a buffer
+Writes a function that adds two numbers